What is Permaculture?

 The word Permaculture comes from the combination of Permanent and Agriculture – thus permanent culture –> Perma-culture.
 I find this breakdown useful, especially in light of how we are mostly conducting ourselves at the moment.
 Human activity as it stands today is leading us on a sure and steady course to self-destruction.
 I know that this sounds very dramatic, but it is indeed the truth.
 Permaculture offers a different way to view our relationship to the Planet on which we live, and the rest of the life that we share it with.

-Permaculture, and ecosystem restoration (which I am currently studying), offers us a fresh, albeit it ancient, perspective with which we can re-imagine our relationships – our human ecology.
+Permaculture, and ecosystem restoration, offers us a fresh, albeit it ancient, perspective with which we can re-imagine our relationships – our human ecology.
 It encourages us to look at the patterns of Nature, and to figure out ways that our needs can be met whilst not destroying the resources around us.

 To see my projects and portfolio – click here

 Some Resources and References

 - 12 Permaculture Principles, as outlined by David Hologren

 - Creating a Forest Garden, with Martin Crawford

 - No-dig, explained by Charles Dowding